 After pressing the „ok“-button of the dialog a file with the file suffix “.d3d” is saved in the selected folder.
 Per default its the “output” subfolder of the opened main project.
 The filename includes the patient id (parent folder name) and delimited with “_” the name of the motion (sub folder name).

 <subject>/<session>/<group>/<phase>/<original trial name>_<phase number> <subject>/<session>/<group>/<phase>/<original trial name>_<phase number> <subject>/<session>/<group>/<phase>/meanStd ... <group>/meanStd

-That means that timeseries of time normalised phases and its mean+std are saved.
-The files can be used to create a reference data set as it is shown as grey bands behind patient data.
+The saved d3d-files can be used to create a reference data set as it is shown as grey bands behind patient data.

 Extracting of scalar-parameters from the timeseries based on a xml-configuration and saving them into a spreadsheet file e.g. for Microsoft excel or Libre/Open-Office is possible.

 In the Plotsheets tab context menu, execute „Datamining“.

 The main structure of the xml-configuration file looks as follow: